radian-software/selectrum/README.md

 complex.
 This complexity is minimized by abstracting the essential requirements of the `find-file` implementation into a simple API.

-The API is based primarily on the following two text properties, which may be applied to candidates using `propertize`:
+The API is based primarily on the following three text properties, which may be applied to candidates using `propertize`:

-* `selectrum-candidate-display`: controls how the candidate is displayed in the list shown in the minibuffer.
-If this property is present, then its value is shown in place of the candidate itself.
+* `selectrum-candidate-display-prefix`: controls how the candidate is displayed in the list shown in the minibuffer.
+If this property is present, then its value is prepended to the candidate when it is displayed.
+This is used, for example, to display disambiguating parent directories in `read-library-name`.
+* `selectrum-candidate-display-suffix`: same as the display prefix, but it's postpended instead of prepended when the candidate is dispalyed.
 This is used, for example, to display a trailing slash on directories in `find-file`.
 * `selectrum-candidate-full`: controls how the candidate appears in the user input area of the minibuffer.
 If this property is present,